corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 # Same-provider key rotation

-Same-provider key rotation reissues a node's or notary's legal identity keys and certificates with a new key held in the **same** key provider, such as within one hardware security module (HSM) or one file-based keystore, without losing access to the states and transactions it already holds.
+Same-provider key rotation reissues a node's or notary's legal identity keys and certificates, using a new key held in the **same** key provider.
+The provider can be one hardware security module (HSM) or one file-based keystore.
+The node keeps access to the states and transactions it already holds.
 It re-registers the node with a new certificate in the Network Map in {{< cenmlatestrelref "cenm/_index.md" "CENM" >}}.
 It is available in Corda Enterprise 4.7 and later.

 To move a key to a **different** key provider, such as from one HSM to another, use [Cross-provider key rotation]({{< relref "../cross-provider-key-rotation/cross-provider-key-rotation.md" >}}) instead.